mokocchi/portfolio-arcidiacono/aws-ecs-blueprint/README.md

 * S3 bucket with full public access block
 * Lifecycle policies for backup retention
 * Instance bootstrap via SSM (no public SSH required)

-> **Note:** Some lab-friendly settings (e.g., EC2 instances with public IPs, RDS final snapshot disabled) are intentionally relaxed for simplicity.
-Production deployments should tighten these according to organizational policies.

 ---

 ## 🎯 Why this project exists